 It is not often that Contract Law saves the world, but when it does, it is a doctor conducting the negotiations.

 Doctor Stephen Strange stopped Dormammu from destroying life as we know it on Earth by bargaining with him.
-The exact terms are not know, other than Strange would end the time loop that had trapped Dormammu in exchange for the safety of Earth.
+The key terms included Dr. Strange would end the time loop that had trapped Dormammu in exchange for the safety of Earth.
 As an added term, Dormammu would accept Kaecilius and his Zealots into his Dark Dimension.
 The goal of Kaecilius’s plan was to ultimately bring Dormammu’s timeless Dark Dimension to Earth.
 Would that make Kaecilius a third-party beneficiary to Doctor Strange’s bargain with Dormammu?

 Courts have weighed the issue of what are the rights a third person who benefits from a contract, but is neither the promisor nor promisee.
 The English view was that a third-party had no enforceable rights.
 See, John Edward Murray, Jr, Murray on Contracts, Third Edition, Copyright 1990, citing Vandepitte v.
 Preferred Acc.
 Ins.
 Corp., A.C., 70 (1933), Tweedle v.
 Atkinson, 1.
 B. & S. 393 ; Bourne v.
 Mason, 1 Ventirs 6 .